Looking back at this year’s discoveries and breakthroughs in the world of cancer care

 By Kathryn E. Vinson, MS, CCRC

-As we look back on 2019, each of us have had highs, and we’ve each had lows.
+Cancer Research Breakthroughs 2019 – As we look back on 2019, each of us has had highs, and we’ve each had lows.
 One thing that I’ve learned over the years is how much our mental outlook has to do with our health.
 Its well documented that depression can have a profound negative effect on our immune systems.
-As cancer patients, survivors, thrivers, and care givers, goodness knows that we have plenty on our plate, and allowing ourselves to grieve is healthy.
-You can read about some of our contributors here in “Winning with Grief.”
+As cancer patients, survivors, thrivers, and caregivers, goodness know that we have plenty on our plate, and allowing ourselves to grieve is healthy.
+You can read about some of our contributors herein “Winning with Grief.”

 But just like it is okay for us to let the grief take over sometimes, we must remember that we are allowed to be happy.
 We are allowed to feel joy.
-Just last week, my TimeHop app reminded me that ten years ago, on December 23, 2009, I was declared cancer free!
+Just last week, my TimeHop app reminded me that ten years ago, on December 23, 2009, I was declared cancer-free!
 It was the best Christmas gift ever.
 While we grieve for those we have lost, and those still struggling, it is okay to be happy for yourself!
-With that, I want to close out 2019 with some happy news – a snapshot of cancer victories from each month of 2019.
-Each and everyone of these milestones gets us one step closer to kicking some cancer bootie!
+With that, I want to close out 2019 with some happy news – a snapshot of cancer victories from each month for cancer research breakthroughs 2019.
+Each and every one of these milestones gets us one step closer to kicking some cancer bootie!

 February saw a bevy of activity by the US Food and Drug Administration (FDA) with drug approvals, priority reviews, and orphan drug status approvals.
 This all meant potential good news for people dealing with multiple myelomas, acute myeloid leukemias, gastric cancers, and lung cancers.